-With the approval of drugs like Nivolumab and Pembrolizumab patients are already feeling the impact of cancer immunotherapy.
-Still, with each step forward researchers are becoming increasingly aware of the complexity and unique challenges that come with each individual’s disease.
-Given that not all patients respond to existing treatments, there is an enormous need to start looking at the next generation of immunotherapy solutions.
+Patients are already feeling the effects of recently approved, novel cancer immunotherapy drugs such as Nivolaumb and Pembrolizaumb, but with each step forward, researchers are becoming increasingly aware of the complexity and unique challenges that come with each individual’s disease.
+These include the impact of an individual's microbiome and innate immune system, in addition to complexities coming from targeting the complex tumor microenvironment and discovering immunogenic neoantigens.
+Given that not all patients respond to existing treatments, there is an enormous need to look towards the next generation of immunotherapy solutions.

 Manufacturing Chimeric Antigen Receptor T Cells for Early Phase Clinical Trials